teambit/docs/docs/workflows.md

 ### Managing Components in Projects

-In Bit there are some differences in the way [authored components](/docs/workspace#authored-components) are used in the project when compared to [imported components](/docs/workspace#imported-components).
+Bit differs how [authored components](/docs/workspace#authored-components) and [imported components](/docs/workspace#imported-components) are used in projects.
 If you want all the projects to be on par with regards to the way the components are used (i.e., used as import form package and not from a relative source file), you can [eject](/docs/export#ejecting-components) the component in the original project.
 Now, the component is visible in exactly the same way in all the projects.